MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/box-value.md

 ---

-description: A function template that wraps (or *boxes*) a scalar value inside a reference class object so that it can be passed to a function that expects **IInspectable**.
+description: A function template that wraps (or *boxes*) a scalar or array value inside a reference class object so that it can be passed to a function that expects **IInspectable**.
 title: winrt::box_value function template (C++/WinRT)
 dev_langs: ["C++"]
 ms.date: 04/10/2018
 ms.topic: "language-reference"
 keywords: windows 10, uwp, standard, c++, cpp, winrt, projection, api, reference, box, boxing